shreni123/docs-csm/upgrade/network/network_upgrade_1.2_to_1.3.md

 1. Apply just the `prefix-list` and `route-maps`.
 2. Apply the remaining configuration.

-**Important** In addition to complete spine, leaf and leaf-bmc configurations, CANU now generates Arista edge router configurations required for CSM.
+**Important** In addition to complete `spine`, `leaf` and `leaf-bmc` configurations, CANU now generates Arista edge router configurations required for CSM.
 These configurations must be applied as well if `CHN` is used.

 - (`ncn-m001#`) Set the switch configuration version string to be placed in `<CONFIG VERSION STRING>`.